drcircuit/shadecember/README.md

 ## Overview

 Welcome to the "24 Shaders Until Christmas" repository!
 This project consists of a series of WebGL fragment shaders written using the GLSL language.
 Each day leading up to Christmas, a new shader is added to create a visually stunning advent calendar of shader art.
-The shaders are implemented with the help of the DrCiRCUiTs Canvas Library, providing a framework for WebGL development.
+The shaders are implemented with the help of the DrCiRCUiTs Canvas Library, providing a framework for web graphcis development.

 ## License